 Cigna offers Medicare Advantage plans in a variety of formats.
 Not all formats are available in all states.
 If you live in a state that has Cigna Medicare Advantage plans, you might be able to choose from a few different formats.
 Plans available to you might include the following options.

-Cigna Medicare Advantage HMO plans
+Cigna HMO plans

-A Health Maintenance Organization (HMO) plan works with a set network of providers.
+A Health Maintenance Organization (HMO) plan works with a set network of healthcare professionals.
 You’ll need to go to doctors, hospitals, and other providers within the plan’s network to have your services covered.
 However, if you have an emergency, the plan will likely pay even if you go out of network.

-Cigna Medicare Advantage PPO plans
+Cigna PPO plans

-Cigna Medicare Advantage PFFS plans
+Cigna PFFS plans

 Private Fee-For-Service (PFFS) plans are flexible.
 Unlike an HMO or PPO, PFFS plans don’t have a network.
 You can see any Medicare-approved doctor using a PFFS plan.
 You don’t need to have a PCP or get referrals, either.
 Instead, you’ll pay a set amount for each service you receive.

 However, healthcare professionals can decide whether or not to accept your PFFS plan on a case-by-case basis.
 This means that you can’t count on a service always being covered, even if you stick with the same doctor.
 PFFS plans are also available in fewer locations than HMOs or PPOs.

 Depending on where you live and your circumstances, you might be able to purchase a Cigna Special Needs Plan (SNP).
 SNPs are designed for customers with specific needs.
 These needs could be medical or financial.
 Examples of times an SNP might be a good choice include: